devarjya27/CTF_writeups/niteCTF 2024/La Casa De Papel.md

     print(f"Here is your encrypted message: {hash}")
 ```

-Now `fool_alice` prompts us for our name and if our name contains `Bob` then we have succeeded in semi-fooling alice.
+Now `fool_alice` prompts us for our name and if our name contains `Bob` then we have succeeded in "semi-fooling" alice.
 Now we are prompted for `HMAC` now this should match with the hashed `user_name`.
 ```
 def fool_alice(secret):
     print("\nBot: Okay, let's see if you're the real deal.
 What's your name?")